westoque/bigbadselect/README.md

-customselect
+bigbadselect
 ============

-A jQuery plugin for creating minimalistic custom selects.
+A jQuery plugin for creating minimalistic custom select(s).
 It doesn't modify anything about a `select` besides adding an html layer on top which can be easily styled.
 Also works inline inside a `form`.
 So you do not need to change anything to your current structure.